 b) Contractor shall be currently accredited and maintain its NCQA, URAC or AAAHC health plan accreditation throughout the term of the Agreement.
 Contractor shall notify the Exchange of the date of any accreditation review scheduled during the term of this Agreement and the results of such review.
 Upon completion of any health plan accreditation review conducted during the term of this Agreement, Contractor shall provide the Exchange with a copy of the Assessment Report within forty-five (45) days of report receipt.

-c) If Contractor receives a rating of less than “accredited” in any category, loses an accreditation, or fails to maintain a current and up to date accreditation, Contractor shall notify the Exchange within ten (10) business days of such rating(s) change and shall be required to provide the Exchange with all corrective action(s).
+c) If Contractor receives a rating of less than “accredited” in any category, loses an accreditation, or fails to maintain a current and up to date accreditation, Contractor shall notify the Exchange within ten (10) business days of such rating(s) change.
 Contractor will implement strategies to raise the Contractor’s rating to a level of at least “accredited” or to reinstate accreditation.
 Contractor will submit a written corrective action plan (CAP) to the Exchange within forty-five (45) days of receiving its initial notification of the change in category ratings.

 d) Following the initial submission of the corrective action plans (“CAPs”), Contractor shall provide a written report to the Exchange on at least a quarterly basis regarding the status and progress of the submitted corrective action plan(s).
 Contractor shall request a follow-up review by the accreditation entity at the end of twelve (12) months and submit a copy of the follow-up Assessment Report to the Exchange within thirty (30) days of receipt, if applicable.